cfcmadlad/agentic-commerce-sentinel/README.md

     S1 --> L2["Layer 2\nScope enforcement"]
     I3 --> L2

-    R3 --> L3["Layer 3\nBehavioral anomaly detection\n(not yet built)"]
+    R3 --> L3["Layer 3\nBehavioral anomaly detection"]
     I4 --> L3

-    style L3 stroke-dasharray: 5 5
 ```

-Everything feeding Layer 1 or Layer 2 above is caught today.
-Rapid reuse and behavioral-only impersonation are the two variants with nothing upstream of Layer 3 to catch them — which is exactly what the numbers in [§7](#7-evaluation-results-so-far) show.
+Everything feeding Layer 1 or Layer 2 above is caught by the deterministic rules alone.
+Rapid reuse and behavioral-only impersonation have nothing upstream of Layer 3 to catch them — which is exactly what the numbers in [§7](#7-evaluation-results-so-far) show, both before and after Layer 3 was added.

 ## 7. Evaluation results so far

+### Rules-only baseline

-The rules-only baseline (Layers 1 and 2, no learned model) has been run against a corpus of 8,000 legitimate sessions plus a matching attack budget at a 4% base rate:
+Run against a corpus of 8,000 legitimate sessions plus a matching attack budget at a 4% base rate:

 **Overall:** precision 1.0000, recall 0.7477 (TP / FP / TN / FN = 249 / 0 / 8000 / 84)